How safe are the residence halls and apartments?

 What are my options if I don't want to live in an apartment or my assigned residence hall?

-- Complete a hall transfer request after August 1 (unlikely to occur for fall semester).
+- Complete an assignment change request after August 1 (unlikely for fall semester).

-- Change your housing request from the fall to the spring.
+- Change your housing application from Fall/Spring to Spring only.
 This means you will not get housing for the fall and we cannot guarantee where spring placement will be.

 Why did I not get my requested roommate?